kata-containers/kata-containers/use-cases/using-SRIOV-and-kata.md

 To create a network with associated VFs, which can be passed to Kata Containers, you must install a SR-IOV Docker plugin.
 The created network is based on a physical function (PF) device.
-The network can create 'n' containers, where 'n' is the number of VFs associated with the Physical Function (PF).
+The network can create `n` containers, where `n` is the number of VFs associated with the Physical Function (PF).

 To install the plugin, follow the [plugin installation instructions](https://github.com/clearcontainers/sriov).